ChrisJRamirez/web-sprint-challenge-javascript-fundamentals/README.md

 2. Explain the difference between a callback and a higher order function.
 A callback function can also be a higher order function.
 A higher order function receives a function as an argument, and may return a function as well.
 A callback function  is a function that is passed to another function, and is expecting to be called by said other function.
+A callback is the function that is passed into a higher order function.

 3. Can you explain what a closure is and how you used it in the counter function?
+Closure in the case of a function is the ability to reach outside of its function scope, into the global scope to access a variable.
+In the counter function closure was used when we reached out of the for loop to pull the argument num1.

 4. Describe the four principles of the 'this' keyword.
     1. Window binding - if a function is contained in global scope, the value of this will be the window object